 The repetition you do over and over again is what makes you better at what you do.
 You first look up things frequently, and slowly but steadily, you have to look up less and less.
-This is your brain slowly learning patterns and saving them.
+This is your brain slowly learning patterns and saving them for later use.

 6. There is always someone better you can learn from

-Technology is such a large field that you’ll never learn everything.
+Technology is such a large field that you will never learn everything.